-VI.
+VII.
 FINDING S REQUIRED UNDER CEQA

-Public Resources Code Section 21002 provides that "public agencies should not approve projects as proposed if there are feasible alternatives or feasible mitigation measures available which would substantially lessen the significant environmental effects of such projects."
-(Emphasis added.)
-The same statute states that the procedures required by CEQA "are intended to assist public agencies in systematically identifying both the significant effects of proposed projects and the feasible alternatives or feasible mitigation measures which will avoid or substantially lessen such significant effects."
-(Emphasis added.)
+Public Resources Code Section 21002 provides that "public agencies should not approve projects asproposed if there are feasible alternatives or feasible mitigation measures available which would substantially lessen the significant environmental effects of such projects" (emphasis added).
+The procedures required by CEQA "are intended to assist public agencies in systematically identifying both the significant effects of projects and the feasible alternatives or feasible mitigation measures which will avoid or substantially lessen such significant effects" (emphasis added).
 Section 21002 goes on to state that "in the event [that] specific economic, social, or other conditions make infeasible such project alternatives or such mitigation measures, individual projects may be approved in spite of one or more significant effects thereof."
+Formatted: Justified, Indent: First line: 0"

-The mandate and principles announced in Public Resources Code Section 21002 are implemented in part, through the requirement that agencies must adopt findings before approving projects for which environmental impact reports are required.
-(See, Public Resources Code Section 21081(a); CEQA Guidelines Section 15091(a).)
-For each significant environmental effect identified in an environmental impact report for a proposed project, the approving agency must issue a written finding reaching one or more of three permissible conclusions.
-The first such finding is that "[c]hanges or alterations have been required in, or incorporated into, the project which avoid or substantially lessen the significant environmental effect as identified in the final EIR."
-(CEQA Guidelines Section 15091(a)(1).)
+The mandate and principles announced in Public Resources Code Section 21002 are implemented, in part, through the requirement that agencies must adopt findings before approving projects for which EIRs are required (see Public Resources Code Section 21081, subd. (a); CEQA Guidelines Section 15091, subd. (a)).
+For each significant environmental effect identified in an EIR for a proposed project, the approving agency must issue a written finding reaching one or more of three permissible conclusions.
+The first such finding is that "[c]hanges or alterations have been required in, or incorporated into, the project which avoid or substantially lessen the significant environmental effect as identified in the final EIR" (CEQA Guidelines Section 15091, subd. (a)(1)).
 The second permissible finding is that "[s]uch changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding.
-Such changes have been adopted by such other agency or can and should be adopted by such other agency."
-(CEQA Guidelines Section 15091(a)(2).)
-The third potential conclusion is that "[s]pecific economic, legal, social, technological, or other considerations, including provision of employment opportunities for highly trained workers, make infeasible the mitigation measures or project alternatives identified in the final EIR."
-(CEQA Guidelines Section 15091(a)(3).)
+Such changes have been adopted by such other agency or can and should be adopted by such other agency" (CEQA Guidelines Section 15091, subd. (a)(2)).
+The third potential conclusion is that "[s]pecific economic, legal, social, technological, or other considerations, including provision of employment opportunities for highly trained workers, make infeasible the mitigation measures or project alternatives identified in the final EIR" (CEQA Guidelines Section 15091, subd. (a)(3)).
 Public Resources Code Section 21061.1 defines "feasible" to mean "capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social and technological factors."
-CEQA Guidelines Section 15364 adds another factor: "legal" considerations.
-(See also, Citizens of Goleta Valley v.
-Board of Supervisors ("Goleta II") (1990) 52 Cal.3d 553, 565.)
-The concept of "feasibility" also encompasses the question of whether a particular alternative or mitigation measure promotes the underlying goals and objectives of a project.
-(City of Del Mar v.
-City of San Diego (1982) 133 Cal.
-App.3d 410, 417.) "[F]easibility under CEQA encompasses 'desirability' to the extent that desirability is based on reasonable balancing of the relevant economic, environmental, social, and technological factors."
-(Id.; see also, Sequoyah Hills Homeowners Ass'n. v.
-City of Oakland (1993) 23 Cal.App.4th 704, 715.)
+CEQA Guidelines Section 15364 adds another factor: "legal" considerations (see also Citizens of Goleta Valley v.
+Board of Supervisors ("Goleta II") (1990) 52 Cal.3d 553, 565).

+The concept of "feasibility" also encompasses the question of whether a particular alternative or mitigation measure promotes the underlying goals and objectives of a project (City of Del Mar v.
+City of San Diego (1982) 133 Cal.App.3d 410, 417). "[F]easibility' under CEQA encompasses 'desirability' to the extent that desirability is based on a reasonable balancing of the relevant economic, environmental, social, and technological factors" (Ibid.; see also Sequoyah Hills Homeowners Assn. v.
+City of Oakland (1993) 23 Cal.App.4th 704, 715).
+Further, alternatives are to be selected based on the "rule of reason", and there is not an established directive that dictates the scope or nature of the alternative (Citizens for Open Government v.
+City of Lodi (2012) 205 Cal.App.4th 296).